Overview

 One approved, let’s now select the View access details menu and view what Carlos has assigned.

-Note: The example user now has entitlements that have been granted from a Policy rule and from an Entitlement Bundle.
+NOTE: The example user now has entitlements that have been granted from a Policy rule and from an Entitlement Bundle.
 The bundle also has an expiration date on it.
-You’ll notice that this user was granted a new entitlement value under Roles.
+Notice that this user was granted a new entitlement value under Roles.
 Since Roles entitlement values are data type <string> that means that only one can be assigned at a time.
-You’ll also notice that the original entitlement of “appuser” is now greyed out.
-This signifies that it was replaced by a new entitlement value of “admin”.
-The “admin” entitlement value is the effective value under the Roles category of entitlements.
+Also Notice that the original entitlement of "appuser" is now greyed out.
+This signifies that it was replaced by a new entitlement value of "admin".
+The "admin" entitlement value is the effective value under the Roles category of entitlements.

 Custom assignment method assigned individually

-1. The example user is assigned to an application with entitlements individually and Entitlement assignment method is set to Custom during assignment and admin MUST select one or more custom entitlements.
+- The example user is assigned to an application with entitlements individually.
+The Entitlement assignment method is set to Custom during assignment, and the admin must select one or more custom entitlements.
 Only “perm1” is selected.

 View access details screen

-1. When a user is individually assigned to an application by Okta Administrator.
-Custom Entitlement Assignment method is set to Custom values and admin assigns a minimum of one entitlement, “perm1” and the user requests and is approved for a new Entitlement Bundle.
+When a user is individually assigned to an application by Okta Administrator.
+Custom Entitlement Assignment method is set to Custom values, and the admin assigns a minimum of one entitlement, "perm1," and the user requests and is approved for a new Entitlement Bundle.

 View access details screen